 Unfortunately, a total lack of enforcement in the nearly half century that has passed since Galloway is largely responsible for enabling those same abuses the Court once seemed so committed to preventing.
 Confidence in the rule of law is undermined as, despite the plain text of the constitutional separation of powers prohibition, legislators nonetheless continue to engage in the prohibited act of dual service.

 Famously, former Assemblyman and Las Vegas city employee Wendell Williams in 2003 openly admitted to the conflict that is ordinarily merely implied with legislative dual service when he claimed to have voted for a particular piece of legislation that would benefit his government employer in exchange for a pay raise and promotion.
-The scandal was so brazen that it prompted yet another Attorney General opinion, which would form the basis of then-Secretary of State Dean Heller’s lawsuit the following year.
+The scandal was so brazen that it prompted then-Nevada Attorney General Brian Sandoval to declare legislative dual service unconstitutional in an official advisory opinion.
+That opinion would form the basis of then-Secretary of State Dean Heller’s lawsuit the following year.

-In Heller, the Nevada Supreme Court declined to address the issue due to lack of standing, but did offer the following guidance for how to bring an appropriate challenge:
+In Heller, the Nevada Supreme Court declined to address the issue of dual service, but the Court did offer the following guidance for how to bring an appropriate challenge:

 declaratory relief, possibly coupled with a request for injunctive relief, could be sought against other executive branch employees.
 The party with the clearest standing to bring the quo warranto action would be the attorney general and declaratory relief could be sought by someone with a ‘‘legally protectible interest,” such as a person seeking the executive branch position held by the legislator.
 Individual legislators would need to be named as either quo warranto respondents or declaratory relief defendants. — Secretary of State v.
 Nevada State Legislature (July 14, 2004, 120 Nev., Advance Opinion 51).